Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Rationale</dt>
       <dd>
          <p>Allowing clients to use any timezone offset in requests results in flexibility and less complexity for users.
 Using UTC in responses results in clarity and removes ambiguity.
+         <p class="note">This specification does not state rules regarding storage in databases.
+         However, it is recommended to store the originally supplied timezone from the client request in the database, such that later the location of the client can be determined.
+         For example, an extra field in a response can contain the originally supplied timezone, if that's useful for the client.
       </dd>
    </dl>
 </div>